 Language Institute in Eutin, Germany

-- Study German language and culture in Lawrence's sister city.
+- Study German language and culture in the historic, cosmopolitan capital city of Berlin, Germany.

-- KU students are eligible for scholarships up to $4000 with the Krehbiel German Language Summer Institute Scholarship.
+- KU students are eligible for the Krehbiel German Language Summer Institute Scholarship.
 See Further Reading below for more information.

 GERM 201 and GERM 202 are the third and fourth courses in the sequence of KU German courses aimed at developing your knowledge of German language and culture and enhancing your speaking, writing, reading, and listening skills.
 Both courses provide a structured language review while also introducing advanced grammar commonly used by native speakers so that you become increasingly proficient at expressing your thoughts, feelings, and opinions on a variety of subjects relating to everyday life.
 You will not only learn how to interpret different spoken and written genres, you will be creating them yourselves as we connect the topics and texts discussed in the classroom to real-life situations and experiences with German culture.

 The language of instruction for all classes is German.
 In addition, you are encouraged to use German as much as possible outside of class, including during group meals, excursions, interactions with locals, etc. Courses will take place four days per week.

 Students will live in single-occupancy studios in a centrally-located student residence called The Student Hotel Berlin.
 Each studio has a single bed, desk, en-suite bathroom, a TV, and access to a fully equipped shared kitchen.
 Bed linens, towel, wireless internet, and a weekly cleaning service are provided.
 The accommodations have good public transportation connections and students will receive a transit pass for unlimited bus, tram, S-Bahn, and U-Bahn rides in zones A&B.